IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ==Shift the entire time span==

 Shifts the entire time span forward or backward by a specified number of periods.
-This method adjusts both the start and end dates of the span simultaneously, keeping the length of the span unchanged but moving it entirely to a new position in the timeline.
+This method adjusts both the start and end of the span simultaneously, keeping the length of the span unchanged but moving it entirely to a new position in the timeline.

     self.shift(by)